ChrisArson/DevOps-projects/README.md

 - Role "image_build"

 First, the [github repository](https://github.com/jenkins-docs/simple-java-maven-app) with simple java application is downloaded.
-The application is tested and with success tests its built.
-After that with built application, the Docker image is built using Dockerfile in `files` directory.
+The application is tested and with successful tests it is built.
+After that with ready application, the Docker image is built using Dockerfile in `files` directory.
 The last step is to upload artifact to S3 Bucket.
 The credentials to IAM Role are stored in ansible vault.
 To later add a proper version of the Docker image on an external machine, the last tag of the image is stored in the `image_version.txt` file.

 - Role "app_deploy"